Gunbard/KachoTube/README.md

   * Whispering
   * Save settings to local storage
 * Administration
-  * Add generated tripcode to list of admins
+  * Add generated tripcode to list of admins before deploying
+  * Add/remove mods
+  * Add/remove bans
+  * Always has full control of playlist
+* Moderators
+  * Must be tripcoded
+  * Can boot or ban users
+  * Can steal master user token
 * Fun crap
   * NicoNico style comments
     * Comments and image embeds will scroll across the video
+* Server
   * Anti-spam (largely untested in real world)
      * Auto-disconnect when messages/sec exceeds threshold
      * Chat embed cooldown timer
+  * Persistent settings
+     * Saves playlist and reloads on server start
+     * Saves list of mods and bans and reloads on server start

 ###To deploy
 * Clone project somewhere